reuniware/BasicAndroidCppJniProject/README.md

 - Then in the default MainActivity, adding of the call of myOboeSinePlayerCaller() in the onCreate.

-This is very rudimentary, very basic, but keep in mind that I have done all that in order to understand how to have Android NDK working, and to understand how to import an external C++ project (Google OBOE here) in an existing one.
+This is very rudimentary, very basic, but keep in mind that I have done all that in order to understand how to have Android NDK working, and to understand how to import and compile an external C++ library (Google OBOE here) in an existing one.

 All that is very far from being perfect !